Dev-Now/print-automation-service/README.md

 1. Turn on your Brother MFC-L2750DW
 2. On printer panel: Menu → Network → WLAN → Wi-Fi Direct
 3. Note the SSID and password
+4. Update `config/config.json` with these values

+**Note:** The `config.json` file contains your WiFi password and is excluded from version control for security.

 ### 4. Test the Service (Optional)